 Earn Trust Through Self-Disclosure

 People tend to only trust people that they know and understand.
 When you first start a team, it is important that you share your background with the team.
-Encourage the team to also share information about themselves and create opportunities for the team to socialize together.
+Encourage the team to also share information about themselves and create opportunities for the team to socialize together such as team building activities.
 The better the team members get to know each other, the easier it will be for them to trust each other.

 Earn Trust By Keeping Your Promises